joyent/manta-picker/README.md

 # manta-picker

 This repo contains an under-development, early prototype of a standalone service that implements functionality similar to the mpicker tool in manta-muskie.
-A draft RFD describing the motivation, requirement and approach for manta-picker is [here](https://github.com/joyent/rfd/tree/master/rfd/0170)
+A draft RFD describing the motivation, requirements and approach for manta-picker is [here](https://github.com/joyent/rfd/tree/master/rfd/0170)

 ## Manually Deployment Procedure

-Normally the picker SAPI service would be created by manta-init and service instances would be created by manta-deploy.
-However, joyent/sdc-manta has not yet been modified to do this.
+Normally the picker SAPI service would be created by ```manta-init``` and service instances would be created by ```manta-deploy``` or ```manta-adm```.
+However, the [joyent/sdc-manta](https://github.com/joyent/sdc-manta) repo has not yet been modified to do this.
 Follow the steps below to manually deploy picker:

 **Build a picker image**